 A checking account is typically the epicenter of an individual or family’s finances.
-This is most likely the account into which salaries and other forms of income, like social security payment, are deposited.
-Then the account holder or holders access the money to pay bills, get cash, and cover household expenses by using either checks, debit/ATM cards, or automatic payments through Online Banking and Bill Pay.
+This is most likely the account into which salaries and other forms of income, like social security payments, are deposited.
+Then the account holder or holders access the money to pay bills, get cash, and cover household expenses by using either checks, Debit/ATM Cards, or automatic payments through Online Banking and Bill Pay.

 Today, almost all checking accounts come with Online Banking so you can securely bank from any computer with Internet access, as well as Mobile Banking, which enables you to bank via your smartphone or tablet.

 In addition to making it easy to pay bills online, Online Banking makes it almost effortless to track spending and monitor the balance in your account, which is an important part of successful account management.